Marjorie Reynolds: Early life

-The daughter of a doctor and his wife, Reynolds was born Marjorie Goodspeed in Buhl, Idaho.
+Reynolds was born Marjorie Goodspeed in Buhl, Idaho, the daughter of a doctor and his wife.
 She acted under the names Marjorie Goodspeed and Marjorie Moore.
 When she was three years old, her family moved to Los Angeles, California.
 She began to take dancing lessons at age 4.
 She attended Los Angeles High School.

 Career

 Beginning at age 6, Reynolds was a featured child actress in such silent films as Scaramouche (1923).
 At age 8 she stopped acting to concentrate on education until leaving school at 16 to play a ballerina in Herbert Brenon's Wine, Women and Song (1933).
 She went on to appear in bit parts in many films, including Gone with the Wind (1939) and as a chorus girl in Paramount Pictures musicals.
 Her first speaking role was in Murder in Greenwich Village (1937) and she then appeared in a number of westerns for Poverty Row studios opposite most of the cowboy stars of the time with the exception of Gene Autry.

 Reynolds played the loyal girlfriend opposite wrongly accused Richard Cromwell in Enemy Agent (1940).
 That same year, in The Fatal Hour, Reynolds appeared for Monogram Pictures as a reporter on the trail of Boris Karloff's detective James Lee Wong and opposite Grant Withers as a cop.